abood368/tiktokapi-site/README.md

-# TikTokPy - TikTok Editing Tool
+# PyTik - TikTok Editing Tool

 ## Description

-TikTokPy is a web-based tool designed to help you create stunning TikTok videos with ease.
+PyTik is a web-based tool designed to help you create stunning TikTok videos with ease.
 It offers a range of features including video editing, music integration, and easy sharing options.

 ## Features